dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

       - '/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/System/Library/Frameworks/AVFAudio.framework/Headers/AVAudioPlayer.h'
 ```

-The `name` is the name of the native library wrapper class that will be
+The `name` is the name of the native library wrapper class
+that will be generated,
-generated, and the `description` will be used in the comments of that class.
+and the `description` will be used in the documentation for that class.
 The `output` is the path of the Dart file that ffigen will create.
 The entry point is the header file containing the API.
-For our example,
-it is the internal `AVAudioPlayer.h` header.
+In this example, it is the internal `AVAudioPlayer.h` header.

 Another import thing you'll see,
 if you look at the [example config]({{page.example}}/pubspec.yaml),